The Deep (TV serial)

 The Deep is a British television drama serial produced by Tiger Aspect Productions for BBC Wales.
 Written by Simon Donald, The Deep stars Minnie Driver, James Nesbitt, and Goran Visnjic as members of the crew of a research submarine, who encounter disaster thousands of feet underwater in the Arctic Circle.

 The drama was filmed over 12 weeks in and around coastal communities near Glasgow, Scotland, including Dumbarton, Ardrossan and Irvine.
-The five episode miniseries was broadcast in August 2010.
+The five episode serial was broadcast in August 2010.

 Synopsis

-A group of oceanographers seek a new source of bio-fuel in the deepest canyons of the Lomonosov Ridge.
+A group of oceanographers seek a new source of biofuel in the deepest canyons of the Lomonosov Ridge.
 A disaster strikes their submarine, stranding them thousands of feet underwater.
 The group must now deal with clashing personalities and finding a way to the surface.